openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 End-user control does not imply the Self-Issued OP is entirely locally hosted on an End-user's device, the End-user may also rely on a service provider to host her Self-Issued OP.
 Consequently, there are different ways to implement a Self-Issued OP: the Self-Issued OP can completely run on a End-user device; it might utilize cloud components; or it might completely run in the cloud.

-The crucial difference between a traditional OP and the SIOP is that the SIOP acts on behalf of the End-User, i.e. the SIOP allows the End-user to control the identifiers and claims released to the RP.
+The crucial difference between a traditional OP and the Self-Issued OP is that the Self-Issued OP acts on behalf of the End-User, i.e. the Self-Issued OP allows the End-user to control the identifiers and claims released to the RP.
 Even in the case of cryptographically verifiable claims issued by a third party, it is the End-user who decides whether and when to use such claims.

-An OP releases End-User authentication information in the form of an ID Token.
+[@!OpenID.Core] defines that an OP releases End-User authentication information in the form of an ID Token.
 An RP will trust an ID token based on the relationship between the RP and the issuer of this ID token.

 In the traditional OpenID Connect model when an OP acts as an ID token issuer, it is common for the OP to have a legal stake with the RPs and a reputation-based stake with both RPs and End-Users to provide correct information.
 In the Self-Issued OP model, the RPs' trust relationship is directly with the End-User.
 The Self-Issued OP allows the End-User to authenticate towards the RP with an identifier controlled by the End-User instead of an identifier assigned to the End-User by a third-party provided OP.
-End-User controlled identifier might be a public key fingerprint or a Decentralized Identifier (see [@!DID-Core]).
+An End-User controlled identifier might be a public key fingerprint or a Decentralized Identifier (see [@!DID-Core]).
 This changes the trust model and the way signatures of the Self-Issued ID Tokens are validated in comparison to the traditional OpenID Connect model.

 In traditional OpenID Connect, the ID token is signed by the OP as an entity, identified by the `iss` claim.
 The RP uses this identifier to obtain the key material to validate the ID token's signature.
 This signature ensures the data is attested by the OP the RP trusts for that purpose and it also is an attestation of what service produced the ID token (since both are the same entity).